-I discovered my wife was having an affair with her boss after reading text messages on her phone.
+I discovered my wife cheated on me with her boss after reading text messages on her phone.
 Shocked, sad, hurt — these were all raw emotions I felt burning inside.

 However, I wasn’t prepared for the feeling of embarrassment that took over all those other emotions.
 Even though I wasn’t the one who cheated, I was extremely embarrassed about this discovery.